7thAAC/7thAAC.github.io/index.md

 - **Registration closes**: 16th of November, 2021
 - **Abstract and contributed talk submission**: 3rd of November, 2021

-To register, please email TBA with the abstract and title of your talk.
-Abstracts should ...
-TBA
+To register, please fill in the following webform...

 ## Plenary Talks